microsoft/automatic-rule-induction/README.md

 # Automatic Rule Induction

 This repo contains an implementation of the Automatic Rule Induction framework.
-See the paper for details: [link](https://arxiv.org/pdf/2205.09067.pdf).
+See the [paper](https://arxiv.org/pdf/2205.09067.pdf) for details.

 This repo builds off of the [Wrench](https://github.com/JieyuZ2/wrench) weak supervision benchmark.